yahya14/pyGecko_timerhax/README.md

 Download the all the files as zip and extract it on your computer.
 Run the timer.bat to run the script and then follow the instructions provided.

+**Known issues:**

+Due to the weird offsets in other versions of TCPGecko, this script only works in loadiine.ovh.

 **Credits:**

 Script structure based on Seresaa's Splat-AIO.
 I couldn't make this program without it.